The Tricycle Theatre posted a statement on its website Aug. 15, which reads:

 "The UKJFF and the Tricycle have agreed to work together to rebuild their relationship and although the festival is not able to return in 2014, we hope to begin the process of rebuilding trust and confidence with a view to holding events in the future.

+"We both profoundly hope that those who take differing views on the events of the last few weeks will follow our lead and come together to acknowledge that dialogue, reconciliation and engagement will resolve points of difference and ensure that cultural diversity thrives in all communities."
 The theatre's board had taken the decision not to host the festival under its current sponsorship arrangement due to the sensitivity of the ongoing Israeli-Palestine conflict.
 The decision sparked criticism from the community, with some expressing disappointment with the decision while others supported the theatre's decision.

 As previously reported, Indhu Rubasingham, artistic director of the Tricycle told the Guardian, "The festival receives funding from the Israeli embassy and, given the current conflict in Israel and Gaza, we feel it is inappropriate to accept financial support from any government agency involved.
 We offered to provide alternative funding to cover the loss of the contribution from the Israeli embassy.
 We want the festival.
 However, the UKJFF decided it was not willing to decline sponsorship from the Israeli embassy and, to our regret, withdrew the festival from the Tricycle...
 To be clear, at this moment, the Tricycle would not accept sponsorship from any government agency involved in the conflict.
 We hope to find a way to work with the UK Jewish Film Festival to allow the festival to go ahead at the Tricycle as it has done so successfully for the past eight years."